 Note: The Title Designer and the features described in this article are not available in Titler Live Express.

 What do you want to do?

 Tip: You can use keyframes to change effects in a design.
 See Animate objects with keyframes for details.

-- Select an object in the workspace or timeline.
+- In the Title Designer, select an object in the workspace or timeline.

 - Open the Library panel and select Effects from the drop-down list at the top of Library panel.

 - Double-click a folder to browse effects within that category.